||Sexual Violence Policy

 - the implementation and effectiveness of the policy

 - Where a complaint has been made, under this policy, the College will take all reasonable steps to investigate it, including as follows:

-- responding promptly to any complain and providing reasonable updates to the complainant and the respondent about the status of the investigations;
+- responding promptly to any complaint and providing reasonable updates to the complainant and the respondent about the status of the investigations;

 - assisting those who have experienced sexual violence or sexual harassment in obtaining counselling and medical care;

 - providing those who have experience sexual violence or sexual harassment with appropriate academic and other accommodation;

 - providing those who have experienced sexual violence or sexual harassment with information about reporting options; and